Emanuel-de-Jong/Osu-Maps-Cleaner/README.md

 # Osu Maps Cleaner
-Let's you clean your osu songs folder by selecting which kind of beatmaps you would like to keep.
+Lets you clean your osu songs folder by selecting which kind of beatmaps you would like to keep.

 **Active Development:** <br>
 **Last Change:** <br>